JordanMartinez/purescript-jordans-reference/01-FP-Philosophical-Foundations/06-Type-Classes.md

 ## Type Classes as Encodings of Mathematical Concepts

-Putting it differently, if `Some type` can implement some `function(s)/value(s) with a specified type signature` in such a way that the implementation adheres to `specific laws`, one can say it **has** an instance of `some CT concept/term`.
-Some types cannot satisfy some CT terms' conditions, others can satisfy them in only one way; and still others can satisfy them in multiple ways.
-Thus, one does not say "`Type X` **is** an instance of [some CT Term]."
-Rather, one says "`Type X` **has** an instance of [some CT Term]."
+Putting it differently, if `Some type` can implement some `function(s)/value(s) with a specified type signature` in such a way that the implementation adheres to `specific laws`, one can say it **has** an instance of the given type class.
+Some types cannot satisfy a given type class' conditions; others can satisfy them in only one way; and still others can satisfy them in multiple ways.
+Thus, one does not say "`Type X` **is** an instance of &lt;some type class&gt;."
+Rather, one says "`Type X` **has** an instance of &lt;some type class&gt;."
 To see this concept in a clearer way and using pictures, see https://www.youtube.com/watch?v=iJ7V1KXJpsE

 Thus, type classes abstract general concepts into an "interface" that can be implemented by various data types.
 They are usually an encapsulation of 2-3 things: